aerospike/asmt/README.md

 are compressed (i.e., they were created using the `-z` option).

 For other restore options, use `-h` or see the list below.

+**Note:** ASMT must be run with the same user and group that was used to run the Aerospike database server.
+If you ran the Aerospike database server as user root, group root, you must run ASMT as user root, group root.
+The sudo command can facilitate this.

 ### ASMT Options